 Title VII has played a major role in creating legal solutions for those who experience sexual harassment in the workplace.
 Many states comply with Title VII and proactively create their own state-specific anti-discrimination laws to further protect employees.
-While some of these state laws are modeled after Title VII, many of them provide greater protection for people who experience sexual harassment in the workplace, including expanded protections for people in sexual minorities.
+The protect employees while some of these state laws are modeled after Title VII, many of them provide greater protection for people who experience sexual harassment in the workplace, including expanded protections for people in sexual minorities.
 States use different tests to determine if any employer, supervisor, or co-worker has engaged in sexual harassment against an employee.
 However, most states allow employers to use the Ellerth defense, and the Supreme Court has recently advanced a common definition of "supervisor" for states to use.
-Additionally, more courts have recognized that Title VII also forbids same-sex sexual harassment and protects transgender persons from sexual
+Additionally, more courts have recognized that Title VII also forbids same-sex sexual harassment and protects transgender persons from sexual harassment.
+When filing or defending a sexual harassment claim, practitioners